simonox/parliamentoftrees/README.md

 │   │   ├── Map.tsx          # Map and marker logic
 │   │   └── Navigation.tsx   # Responsive navigation
 │   └── data/
-│       └── data.json        # Tree/location data
+│       └── data.json        # Tree/location data, I have NO IDEA WHERE THIS IS USED
 ├── .github/
 │   ├── workflows/
 │   │   └── vercel-preview.yml # Vercel preview deployment action